 Practice TestsThe practice tests were developed so that students can experience PARCC test items as they appear on the tests.
 Teachers, students, parents, and others can engage with the sample items using computer-based tools such as drag-and-drop, multiple select, text highlighting, and an equation builder.

 PARCC has released online tutorials to help students prepare for and become familiar with the test format and features, including features that make the test more accessible for all students, including those with disabilities and English learners.

 Technology TutorialThe technology tutorial is designed to level the playing field so that all students are familiar with the technologies used on the PARCC assessments.
 Students can run through the tutorial using a school’s devices and become confident in using the technologies before taking the PARCC assessments.
 The tutorial provides online instruction in how to use the PARCC assessment technology and functionalities.
 Teachers may consider how best to incorporate similar technologies during instruction throughout the academic year.

-PARCC Accessibility Features and Accommodations Manual: Third EditionThe PARCC Accessibility Features and Accommodations Manual: Third Edition and supporting appendices and supporting appendices provide details on the common policies and administration guidance for all students taking the PARCC assessments, including but not limited to students with disabilities and English learners.
+PARCC Accessibility Features and Accommodations Manual: Fourth EditionThe PARCC Accessibility Features and Accommodations Manual: Fourth Edition and supporting appendices and supporting appendices provide details on the common policies and administration guidance for all students taking the PARCC assessments, including but not limited to students with disabilities and English learners.